-- The SNHPC has entered into a contract with VHB, Inc. for on-call engineering needed for TYP project scoping and cost estimating work. - The SNHPC is currently developing a Task Order with VHB for project scoping/cost estimating including: - Deerfield NH Route 107/Candia Rd./Church St. Roundabout - Derry Rail Trail Expansion from Madden Road to Londonderry T/L - Londonderry NH Route 28/128 Intersection Improvements - Manchester I-93 Exit 8 Interchange Improvements - Manchester Hooksett Rd./Campbell St. and Campbell St./Hamel Dr. Intersection Improvements - Existing cost estimates will be utilized for the Bedford (U.S. Route 3) and Manchester (I-293/Second Street Engineering Study) projects.
+- The SNHPC is close to finalizing its selection of an on-call engineering consultant to perform TYP project scoping and cost estimating work. - Project scoping/cost estimating needed for this cycle includes: - Deerfield NH Route 107/Candia Rd./Church St. Roundabout - Derry Rail Trail Expansion from Madden Road to Londonderry T/L - Londonderry NH Route 28/128 Intersection Improvements - Manchester I-93 Exit 8 Interchange Improvements - Manchester Hooksett Rd./Campbell St. and Campbell St./Hamel Dr. Intersection Improvements (Peer Review and Cost Estimate Only) - Existing cost estimates will be utilized for the Bedford (U.S. Route 3) and Manchester (I-293/Second Street Engineering Study) projects.

-"Shortlisting" of Projects
+Next Step: "Shortlisting" of Projects

-- NHDOT requires that a "shortlist" of projects be submitted by early November 2020. - The shortlist is not a final set of priorities, but rather an early notification to NHDOT about the projects our region is considering for this TYP update. - In order to develop such a "shortlist" of projects, the SNHPC TAC appointed a Subcommittee to do an initial review/evaluation of projects.
+- NHDOT has requested that a "shortlist" of projects be submitted by early November 2020. - The shortlist is not a final set of priorities, but rather an early notification to NHDOT about the projects our region is considering for this TYP update. - In order to develop such a "shortlist" of projects, we will need to begin evaluating projects according to the TYP evaluation criteria previously discussed at the June and July TAC meetings as soon as possible.